phalcon-orphanage/maker/README.md

 **Current Ubuntu Version Used**: 16.04.2

-This build configuration installs and configures Ubuntu 16.04 x86_64 minimal using Ansible, and then generates two Vagrant box files, for:
+This build configuration installs and configures Ubuntu 16.04 x86_64 using Ansible, and then generates two Vagrant box files, for:

   - VirtualBox
   - VMware